Neuropsychiatric systemic lupus erythematosus

-Neuropsychiatric systemic lupus erythematosus or NPSLE refers to the neurological and psychiatric manifestations of systemic lupus erythematosus.
-SLE is a disease in which the immune system attacks the body's own cells and tissues.
-It can affect various organs or systems of the body.
+Neuropsychiatric systemic lupus erythematosus (NPSLE) refers to the neurological and psychiatric manifestations of systemic lupus erythematosus (SLE).
+SLE is an autoimmune disease that can affect many of the body's organs and systems.
 It is estimated that over half of people with SLE have neuropsychiatric involvement.

 Classification

 The American College of Rheumatology (ACR) has outlined 19 syndromes that are seen in NPSLE.
 These syndromes encompass disorders of the central and peripheral nervous systems: